About Our District

 The district is governed by a five person Board of Directors, with one Director elected from each of the five sub-districts.
 The Directors serve three year terms without pay and meet monthly to handle the business matters of the district as required by Missouri Statutes.
 The Directors receive and review monthly reports of operations and approve all bills incurred by the District.
 All major purchases, contracts and employment matters are handled by the Board of Directors, based on recommendations from Management.
 The district has a part time Clerk and treasurer, and retains an Attorney and Accounting firm on an hourly basis.
 The Clerk, Treasurer and Attorney attend the Board meetings and are available for special assignments as needs arise.

-The district has 7 full time servicemen who handle general field maintenance, new service taps, repair of leaks and water main breaks, pump station maintenance and all other field operations as may be required.
+The district has 10 full time servicemen who handle general field maintenance, new service taps, repair of leaks and water main breaks, pump station maintenance and all other field operations as may be required.
 All servicemen hold a DS-III certificate (DS stands for ‘Distribution’)with the Missouri Department of Natural Resources Drinking Water Program and must take classes to maintain this certificate.
-The Field Supervisor has been with the district 29 years.
-He started as a serviceman, was promoted to our Electronic Technician and now also carries the title of Field Supervisor.
-As the Electronics Technician, his primary duties are the operation and maintenance of the District’s Supervisory Control and Data Acquisition (SCADA) system, pumps, pump stations and all district facilities.
+The Field Supervisor has been with the district 9 years.
+He started as a serviceman and worked his way up to an Operator III.
+Our Electronics Technician’s duties are the operation and maintenance of the District’s Supervisory Control and Data Acquisition (SCADA) system, pumps, pump stations and all district facilities.
+He has been with our district for 31 years.
 Our Chief Operator must be employed for 10 years with the district.
-Our Chief has been with the district for 29 years.
+Our Chief has been with the district for 31 years.

 The average daily demand per customer is now 275 gallons per day which translates to an average usage of approximately 3.8 million gallons per day for the entire District.
 The District experiencing growth again after and it was expected to keep growing at an estimated rate of approximately 300 new customers per year.